ekroon/vscode-copilot-terminal-detection/README.md

 # Copilot Terminal Detection

-A VS Code extension that automatically detects when GitHub Copilot is controlling the terminal and sets environment variables that the shell can read to modify its behavior accordingly.
+A VS Code extension that automatically detects when GitHub Copilot is controlling the terminal and provides shell integration through an Oh My Zsh plugin.

 ## Features

 - **Automatic Detection**: Automatically detects when terminals are opened by Copilot agents
+- **Per-Terminal Detection**: Each terminal is independently detected (not global)
+- **Oh My Zsh Plugin**: Easy integration with Oh My Zsh through a custom plugin
-- **Environment Variables**: Sets `IS_AGENT_SESSION=true` and `TERMINAL_MODE=agent` for Copilot-controlled terminals
+- **Environment Variable**: Sets `COPILOT_AGENT_DETECTED` for shell scripts to use
-- **Shell Integration**: Provides shell configuration for seamless integration
-- **Manual Commands**: Includes commands for manual detection and environment variable inspection
+- **Safe Operation**: Won't break if the extension isn't loaded

 ## How It Works

-The extension monitors terminal creation events using VS Code's `onDidOpenTerminal` API and analyzes terminal names and creation options to identify Copilot-initiated terminals.
-When a Copilot terminal is detected, it automatically sets environment variables using VS Code's `GlobalEnvironmentVariableCollection` API.
+The extension monitors terminal creation events and creates unique marker files for each Copilot terminal using their process ID.
+The Oh My Zsh plugin checks for these marker files by walking up the process tree to determine if the current shell is running under a Copilot terminal.

 ### Detection Logic